 40) Disney World Is Huge and Its Own City

-Disney World is the size of San Francisco and twice the size of Manhattan!
+Disney World is the size of San Francisco (the perfect base for visiting Alcatraz) and twice the size of Manhattan!
+Who knew that?

 Disney is a self-governing city with Walt petitioning the Florida state legislature to create the Reedy Creek Improvement District.
 This move gave the Walt Disney Company the ability to self-govern.
 This is going to be limited or completely dissolved but we are awaiting for the exact details.

 41) Bye Bye Sunglasses